 Features of LabKey Server

 - LabKey Server is featured with all types of biomedical data.
-For instance, flow cytometry, microarray, mass spectrometry, microplate, ELISpot, ELISA, and so on.
+For instance, flow cytometry, microarray, mass spectrometry, microplate, ELISpot, ELISA, etc.

 - In this tool, a customizable data processing pipeline executes all the relevant activities.